Skip to site content

 New to Availity?
 Get Started

-Top Three Takeaways from Pioneering Payer-to-Payer Data Exchange
+Top Three Takeaways from Payer-to-Payer Data Exchange Cohort

 The Centers for Medicare & Medicaid Services (CMS) Interoperability and Prior Authorization Final Rule (CMS-0057-F) is a game-changer in the realm of healthcare data exchange.
 By championing Fast Healthcare Interoperability Resources (FHIR®), this regulation aims to transform how patients, healthcare providers, and payers access and share health records.